 MercuryGate is a transport management system that can be used for all types of shipments including road, rail, sea, or air freight.

-SAP Transport Management is a transportation management system that lets shippers, logistics service providers and carriers manage their transportation processes within a single platform.
+SAP Transport Management is a transportation management system that lets shippers, logistics service providers, and carriers manage their transportation processes within a single platform.

-Its list of features include:
+Its list of features includes:

-In consequence, intermodal networks are preparing for this by setting up new terminals, increasing tunnel heights, enhancing service reliability and more.
+In consequence, intermodal networks are preparing for this by setting up new terminals, increasing tunnel heights, enhancing service reliability, and more.